joshkunz/ashuffle/readme.md

     $ ashuffle --exclude artist arctic album whatever

 Multiple `--exclude` flags can be given.
-If a song matches any exlude pattern, it will be excluded.
+If a song matches any exclude pattern, it will be excluded.
 For example, if I wanted to exclude songs by MGMT and songs by the Arctic Monkeys, I could write:

     $ ashuffle --exclude artist MGMT --exclude artist arctic

 MPC and the `-f` flag can be used with `--exclude` to shuffle over more complex matches.
 For example, if we wanted to listen to only songs by Girl Talk *except* the Secret Diary album, we could use `mpc` to generate a list of Girl Talk songs and then use an `--exclude` statement to filter out the Secret Diary album:

     $ mpc search artist "Girl Talk" | ashuffle --exclude album "Secret Diary" --file -